tenebris-tech/log2sqs/README.md

 # log2sqs

-**WARNING: The configuration file is transitioning to YAML.
+**WARNING: The configuration file has transitioned to YAML.
 Please see the example configuration file and the notes below.**

 This application facilitates distributed log collection and parsing into Graylog GELF via an AWS SQS queue.
 Communication with SQS is over HTTPS, providing a relatively secure log collection mechanism.